Pseudomugil Connieae

 What is the natural habitat of Pseudomugil connieae?

-Pseudomugil connieae is native to Papua New Guinea, specifically found in the Ajamaru Lakes region.
+Pseudomugil connieae is native to Papua New Guinea, found in the Ajamaru Lakes region as well.
 It inhabits freshwater streams and creeks with dense vegetation.

 What do Pseudomugil connieae eat?